With Londoners as Teachers

-New in Summer 2017: Residential Programme in Imperial College, South Kensington
+New in Autumn 2017: Residential Programme in Kensington

 London has always drawn people from around the world, and it is this diversity that makes the city so dynamic.
 Therefore, it is no wonder that our teaching team is as diverse as it is.
 Our teachers, teaching assistants and workshop leaders are from all corners of the English-speaking world, and quite a few are as well travelled as our students.